Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

             .. image:: ../images/browser-wallet/select-tokens.png
                 :width: 50%

-        If you have purchased tokens on a marketplace, you can add the tokens to your wallet from the dApp or service so you do not have to go through the steps above.
-The screen below appears when the purchase is triggered and your wallet is connected.
+        If you have purchased tokens on a marketplace, it can suggest tokens to be added directly without going through the steps above.
+In this case the screen below appears when your wallet is connected and the service suggests the tokens to be added.
 Click **Add selected** to add the selected tokens to your wallet.

             .. image:: ../images/browser-wallet/add-tokens.png
                 :width: 50%